 Usable with some care for knit weaving, slip stitch, and other stitch types.
 Results are not discovered unless actually tested.

 Keep good notes.
-Breaking the design into segments to knit as a striped fair isle ie in these 4 places Variations are easier to imagine if one begins with colored repeat segments that can in addition be varied using color exchanges to resemble approximate yarn colors In the last post, the same image was mirrored using ArahPaint The result is a 23X23 pixel design.
+Breaking the design into segments to knit as a striped fair isle ie in these 4 places Variations are easier to imagine if one begins with colored repeat segments that can, in addition, be varied using color exchanges to resemble approximate yarn colors.
+Instructions on color banding using ArahPaint follow at post bottom.
+In the last post, the same image was mirrored using ArahPaint The result is a 23X23 pixel design.

 Any incrementally larger repeats would require the same operations, using the mirror X-1 and Y-1 options to avoid any side-by-side equal cells, but the process is easier with some understanding of isolating repeats.
 When the 23-stitch file has been formed, manually trim one pixel along the bottom or top row, and one along either the left or right side, down to 22X22 pixels tested in B/W repeat and here color inverted it is executable in double length thus offering the opportunity for color changing every 2 rows, testing the possibility of its morphing into a mosaic/maze design, remembering first to color reverse the repeat as given here, which in turn yields a file that may be knit with color changes every 2 rows, a technique that can produce maze/mosaic designs with an appearance very different from the same pattern knit as fair isle.